We are so excited to introduce Jacquie Johnson, Vice President of Business Development at Taylor…

 1. Tell us a little about yourself.
 How did you first get involved in the design world?

 In high school, I randomly took a web design class that revolved around building websites and coding.
 Often times coders also need to know how to use Photoshop, so I was always messing around with pictures and designs there.
 Once people found out what I was doing, I started making flyers and CD covers for mixtapes.
 This was also during the time of Myspace and I started altering my profile with snippets of code to customize my account with designs and features that weren’t included in templates.
-At the time, I didn’t even realize that I was doing graphics — it wasn’t until later when I realized that everything I was doing is basically design.
+At the time, I didn’t even realize that I was doing graphics — it wasn’t until later when I realized that everything I was doing was basically designs.
 When it was time to go off to college, I still didn’t know what I wanted to do.
 I knew that I enjoyed making graphics, using Photoshop and people I knew liked my work, so I decided to study graphic design at SDSU.
 Although I started and followed that path throughout college, even in those years I often doubted myself, faced a creative block and even considered switching majors.
 After graduating, I took a few months off before my job search.
 After filling out dozens of applications (and only getting two interviews) in 2015, I landed my internship at Taylor & Pond and have been designing here ever since!

 2. What does a typical day in your life look like?